Mushroom and Edamame Fried Rice

 - kosher salt to taste

 - Add the oil in a large nonstick pan over medium heat.
 Add the mushrooms and ginger, and stir-fry until fragrant and light golden, about 3 minutes.
 Add the rice, gently breaking it up as it heats through, about 5 minutes.

 - When the grains are hot and separated, add the egg and continue to stir-fry until both the yolk and white are incorporated.
 Cook until the grains are dry again, about 3 minutes.
 Add the edamame and cook until heated through, about 2 more minutes.
 Season with salt and serve.

 Chilled day-old rice is essential to making successful fried rice.
-Traditional Chinese fried rice is delicate and light, yellow in color from the egg added during cooking—not the heavy, dark soy sauce brown familiar from many Chinese take-outs.
-Dried shiitake mushrooms have a far more concentrated flavor than the fresh ones.
-Be sure to get dried shiitakes for this recipe; otherwise you’ll miss their fragrant perfume.
+Traditional Chinese fried rice is delicate and light, and yellow in color from the egg added during cooking—not the heavy, dark soy sauce-brown familiar from many Chinese take-outs.

 What others are saying